top of page

 2013 Philippines Typhoon

-The Help.NGO Search and Rescue K-9 team was the first international SAR team to arrive in-country and provide support locating victims in the debris.
-After the initial two-week deployment, Help.NGO was again requested by the government to re-deploy K-9 assets to augment the Human Remains Collection Task Force, deploying additional personnel and human remains detection (HRD) dogs.
+Help.NGO’s Search and Rescue (SAR) K-9 team was the first international SAR unit to arrive in the Philippines, providing vital support in locating victims trapped in the debris.
+Following the initial two-week deployment, the Philippine government requested Help.NGO to redeploy its K-9 assets to assist the Human Remains Collection Task Force.
+Help.NGO responded by deploying additional personnel and specialized human remains detection (HRD) dogs, providing critical support in the aftermath of the typhoon.

 2015 Nepal Earthquake